Here’s a question for you….

 18. Is there a diagnosis?
-For instance, the flu, teething, colitis, diabetes, allergy to milk, ADHD, etc.
+For instance, intestinal virus, teething, stomach flu, pneumonia, bronchitis, food poisoning, conjunctivitis, etc.

-19. Describe your energy–are you nervous, quiet, restless, agitated, sleepy, dull, prostrated, collapsed, destructive, anguished, desperate, active, cheerful, energetic, bubbly, etc.
+19. Describe your energy–are you nervous, quiet, restless, agitated, sleepy, dull, dopey, drowsy, prostrated, collapsed, manic, anguished, desperate, active, cheerful, energetic, enthusiastic, etc.

 20. What does your tongue look like? (color/coating/pattern, crack/s, shape, etc.)

 21. If you have a cough, please tell what it sounds like; for example, “It’s a dry cough that sounds like a saw sawing through wood!” or, “It sounds like a seal barking!” or, “It’s loose and rattling and yet, raising phlegm is very difficult.” or, “It’s dry, it’s a very sharp sound, and it’s very painful, it makes my head hurt, I have to grab my head when I cough.”